Travel Destinations

 Nearest Station: Ujjain Junction (UJN)

-One of the ancient cities of Madhya Pradesh and Ujjain is one of the known sacred cities of hindu tradition.
+One of the ancient cities of Madhya Pradesh is Ujjain, which happens to be one of the known sacred cities of Hindu tradition.
 It holds the most special place i.e. Mahakaleshwar Jyotirlinga, which is followed as a ritual as people visit it the whole year.
 It also has Kal Bhairav Temple and Ram Ghat which has its own importance.

 • Religion & Culture: It has Mahakaleshwar Temple and the eccentric Bhasma Aarti, Kal Bhairav Temple, and Ram Ghat.